raghalink/instacart_project/README.md

 ## 🧱 3. dbt Modeling

-After validating SQL logic, all transformations were modeled in dbt.
-Developed staging, intermediate, and mart layers with full lineage documentation.dbt/README.md for further references.
+dbt was introduced after validating core SQL logic to demonstrate how existing transformations can be productionized into a maintainable, version-controlled modeling layer.Developed staging, intermediate, and mart layers with full lineage documentation.dbt/README.md for further references.

 ![dbt lineage graph](images/dbt_graph.png)